Ueno Park 上野公園

 The name Kanei (ji means 'temple') simply comes from the name of the era, and Kaneiji Temple was built in the second year of the Kanei era.

-Kaneiji Temple has definitely seen better days, because at that time the whole vast tract of what is now Ueno Park was part of the temple grounds.
-However, when the Tokugawa feudal lords were destroyed in 1868 at the battle of Ueno (see the entry on Saigo Takamori above) the temple grounds were appropriated by the victorious imperial government and the grand old Kaneiji Temple that presided over the area has been relegated to one of its corners.
+Kan'eiji Temple has definitely seen better days, because at that time the whole vast tract of what is now Ueno Park was part of the Kaneiji Temple grounds.
+However, when the Tokugawa feudal lords were destroyed in 1868 at the battle of Ueno (see the entry on Saigo Takamori above) the temple grounds were appropriated by the victorious imperial government and the grand old Kan'eiji Temple that presided over the area has been relegated to one of its corners.
 Most of the temple, where the Shogun's forces were based, was also destroyed in the fighting.
 The only part of it that survived was the five-storey pagoda that now adorns the grounds of the Zoo.

-Kaneiji Temple itself is not much to look at.
-If worth a visit, it is for little more than its historical interest.
-The large bibbed jizo bodhisattva statues in the grounds are, however memorable, as well a curious tree with pendulous appendages hanging down from the base of its branches, suggesting perhaps that they were grafted on.
+Kan'eiji Temple has great historical significance, matched by a restrained, somewhat stern, atmosphere--suitable, perhaps, to its weighty history.
+The large bibbed jizo bodhisattva statues in the grounds are particularly memorable, as well a curious tree with pendulous appendages hanging down from the base of its branches, suggesting perhaps that they were grafted on.

 Of more interest than the main temple buildings is the 1709 mausoleum of Shogun Tokugawa Tsunayoshi behind them.
 Access is from the back right-hand corner of the temple.
 Within the thick stone walls of the temple compound and framed by huge stone lanterns, the mausoleum gate is the grand finishing touch in what makes for an atmosphere of calm propriety and restrained power.
 Kaneiji Temple is best viewed in autumn.